Augmental and Emerging Technology

 Augmental works with businesses that want to stay on the forefront of new ideas.
 It researches emerging technology trends, creates ideas for ways that they might be used, and identifies partners who may be able to provide real-world solutions.

 Augmented Reality: AR displayes virtual objects and information on top of the real world, whether you are viewing it through a mobile device, a desktop computer, or other hardware.
-Learn more about augmented reality on the Augmental website.
+Learn more about Augmental’s augmented reality services.

 Geolocation: One of the more established emerging technologies, geolocation tells you where an object, such as a mobile device, is positioned.
 GPS is limited; it requires an unobstructed view of the device in order to determine its location.
 Anyone who has ever driven under thick foliage and been told by their GPS unit, “Signal lost”, understands this limitation.
 GPS also doesn’t distinguish between altitudes; it can’t independently tell you whether you are on the first floor of the mall or on the fifth floor.
 Geolocation is about emerging technology that can solve these problems and lead to new applications and hardware.